-This underground bar has been firmly planted at the top of local and national cocktail-enthusiasts' must-see lists for the personal approach to mixology.
+This underground bar has been firmly planted at the top of local and national cocktail-enthusiasts' must-see lists for its personal approach to mixology.
 Master bartenders present patrons not with a menu but with an ear to listen to each imbiber's preferences, crafting artisinal tipples from their stock of premium spirits and mixers.

 Jackson Cannon might well have started it all.
 When the onetime musician took over the bar program at this hotel restaurant, he changed the city’s entire cocktail scene by committing to only the finest ingredients and techniques.
 Fresh juices, house-made infusions and impeccably sourced liquors and bitters translate to a massive drink menu that is seasonally inspired and populated by reimagined classics as well as more unconventional offerings.
 Don’t bypass the wine and beer lists, either, as both are surprisingly expansive.

 The long narrow bar area becomes a pile of people and high tops at peak hours—show up for last call or on school nights for optimal results.
 The menu's cocktail list has plenty to choose from, but if you’re not overwhelmed by options, ask the bartender for the “special” cocktail binder for hundreds of more options.

 It’s still just as hard to find as its predecessor, the Enormous Room, but once you head through the nondescript door and up the stairs, the similarities end.
 A giant horseshoe-shaped bar and ample bar stool seating have replaced the low, rug-clad seating platforms and hybrid drink/bathroom line.
 The cocktails shine and the bar snacks (which include bacon-wrapped dates and deep fried house made pickles) are done just right.